Chapter 11 : Chapter Eleven - Avrille

-I don’t think I had ever been so wet as I constantly found myself the first two weeks in October.
-It was an absolute miracle I didn’t get sick between the numerous soggy trips back and forth to the hothouses and sitting soaking wet in the freezing dungeons for Professor Snape’s classes.
-Normally I don’t mind rain, but I had to admit I was extremely thankful for that one sunny Saturday when Professor Snape offered to let me assist him with the Wolfsbane Potion.
-Because the weather was so nice that day, Professor Sprout had decided to go do some shopping in Diagon Alley, leaving me the one to help Professor Snape harvest his herbs and thus get into the topic of the Wolfsbane Potion in the first place.
+I don’t think I’d ever been so drenched as I constantly found myself the first two weeks in October.
+It was an absolute miracle I didn’t get sick, between the numerous soggy trips back and forth to the greenhouses and then sitting soaking wet in the freezing dungeons for Professor Snape’s classes.
+Normally I don’t mind rain, but by mid-month I was ready for a break.
+Therefore I was extremely thankful for that one sunny Saturday when Professor Snape offered to let me assist him with the Wolfsbane Potion.
+Because the weather was so nice that day, along with giving the grounds a much-needed afternoon to dry out, Professor Sprout had decided to do some shopping in Diagon Alley.
+That left me to be the one to help Professor Snape harvest his herbs and through that get into the topic of the Wolfsbane Potion in the first place.

 Now that the weekend was over, the stormy weather had returned, but I refused to let it get me down.
-The prospect of being alone with Professor Snape when we started the potion was enough to keep me in high spirits.
-I was hoping that Professor Snape’s offer was a sign that he was starting to like me a little.
-After all, he was inviting me to help him with something that had no connection to my apprenticeship and thus held no obligation for him.
+The prospect of receiving private instruction from Professor Snape was enough to keep me in high spirits.
+I was hoping Professor Snape’s offer was a sign that he was starting to finally like me a little.
+After all, he was inviting me to help him with something that had no connection to my apprenticeship, meaning he had zero obligation to do it.

 During my little bit of free time during that week, I sat in the library refreshing my memory of the Wolfsbane Potion.
-Professor Snape did not reference it very much in his own books, except to mention that the difficulty in brewing the Wolfsbane Potion lay not in the rarity of its ingredients or the need for advanced magical ability.
-So few people were able to brew it correctly because it was a potion where the utmost painstaking diligence had to be exercised in the preparation and brewing.
-Depending on the potion-maker’s individual technique, the Wolfsbane Potion could take up to a month to brew, and not many people had the attentiveness to see it all the way through to its completion.
+Professor Snape didn’t reference it very much in his own books, except to mention that the difficulty in brewing the Wolfsbane lay not in the rarity of its ingredients or the need for advanced magical ability; so few people were able to brew it correctly because it was a potion where the utmost, painstaking diligence had to be exercised in each step of its preparation and brewing.
+Depending on the potion-maker’s individual technique, the Wolfsbane Potion could take up to a month to brew, and not many people had the attentiveness, or motivation (unless they were a werewolf), to see it all the way through to its completion.

-Finally it was Friday night, and I was already feeling nervous about being with Professor Snape the next day.
-Ever since the encounter in the library, I felt slightly lightheaded every time Professor Snape was around.
+Finally it was Friday night, and I was already feeling nervous about being alone with Professor Snape the next day; ever since the encounter in the library, I was more often than not likely to be battling a severe case of giddiness every time Professor Snape was anywhere in my vicinity.
 I hadn’t had an observation that day, so I spent most of my afternoon wandering around the castle.
-I told myself I was simply interested in the castle itself, but in truth I knew it was all because of my recent attempts at research Professor Snape’s past.
+I told myself I was simply interested in the castle itself, but in truth I knew it was all because of my recent attempts at researching Professor Snape’s past.
 I, of course, knew all about his academic history but realized I knew next to nothing about him personally.
-I knew the school had an awards room, so I wandered over into that direction.
-However, a thorough inspection of all of the trophies and plaques yielded nothing with Professor Snape’s name on it.
+I knew the school had an awards room, so I eventually wandered over in that direction.
+However, a thorough inspection of all of the trophies and plaques from his era yielded nothing with Professor Snape’s name on it.

-I then went to the library after supper to look at some of the old Hogwarts records.
-Yet I struck out there as well.
-Professor Snape’s name was not on the lists of former prefects nor on any membership rosters of school clubs or student organizations.
-If I hadn’t known that he had attended Hogwarts, I would have thought that he had never stepped inside the building before he was hired here.
+I then went to the library after dinner to look at some of the old Hogwarts records, yet I struck out there as well.
+Professor Snape’s name wasn’t on the lists of former prefects nor on any membership rosters of school clubs or student organizations.
+If I hadn’t known without a doubt that he had attended Hogwarts, I would’ve started to think he’d never stepped inside the building before he was hired here.

-I combed my rooms through three times over; I looked under all of the furniture, above all of the bookcases and cabinets, even in the cupboard under the bathroom sink.
+I combed through my rooms three times over; I looked under all the furniture, above all of the bookcases and cabinets, even in the cupboard under the bathroom sink.
 Caligula was just simply nowhere to be found.
-A sudden panicky realization dawned on me, and I quickly dashed over to the window I had left open in the sitting room.
-Glancing down over the edge with my heart in my mouth, I most fortunately did not see anything on the moonlit ground three floors below me.
-I did, however, notice for the first time that there was a sort of ledge running along the mortar right under my window pane.
-Leaning out as far as I dared I saw that the ledge ran the entire length of the castle wall, and therefore beneath countless numbers of other potentially open windows.
-The ledge was no more than a few inches wide, but I knew that that was plenty of room for Caligula to trot across if he was feeling daring.
+A sudden panicky thought seized me, and I dashed over to the window I’d left open in the sitting room.
+Glancing down over the edge with my heart in my mouth, I fortunately didn’t see anything on the moonlit ground three floors below me.
+I did notice for the first time, however, that there was a sort of ledge running along the mortar right under my window pane.
+Leaning out as far as I dared, I saw that the ledge ran the entire length of the castle wall and therefore beneath countless numbers of other potentially open windows.
+The ledge was no more than a few inches wide, but I knew that would be plenty of room for Caligula to trot across if he were feeling daring.

 Pulling on my school-robes once more, I left my rooms and walked back in the direction of the main staircase.
-Sure enough, there was another open window just a few rooms down from mine in a little alcove that held an ancient, roped-off wooden bench.
-I leaned over and examined the seat and was just able to make out where a set of paw prints had smeared the dust.
+Sure enough, there was another open window just a few rooms down from mine, in a little alcove that held an ancient, cordoned-off wooden bench.
+I leaned over the rope to examine the seat and was just able to make out where a set of paw prints had smeared the dust.
 Wonderful.
 Caligula could be absolutely anywhere in the castle by now.

-It was already past ten o’clock, so the castle was totally deserted.
-The torches set in the walls were burning low, creating endless pockets of shadows in the corners and behind statues.
+It was already past ten o’clock, so curfew had already come and gone for the students.
+The torches set in the walls were burning low, creating innumerable pockets of shadows in corners and behind statues.
 I first made a stop at my office, hoping that perhaps Caligula had followed my scent there.
 No luck.
 I continued back to the main stairway and walked down to the entrance hall.
-The only sounds were the distant ticking of an enormous mounted clock and the quiet hum of portrait residents who were still awake.
+The only sounds were the distant ticking of an enormous mounted clock and the quiet hum of portrait residents who were still “awake.”
 I poked my head into the Great Hall, looking rather dark and creepy in its unusual emptiness.
-I was just about to resign myself to spending at least an hour crawling around on the floor searching under the House tables when I heard some voices behind me.
+I was just about to resign myself to spending at least an hour crawling around on the floor, searching under the House tables when I heard a noise behind me.

-I turned to see Fred and George Weasley creeping toward the main marble staircase, having apparently just come from the corridor facing me.
-They froze when they saw me turn toward them.
+I turned to see Fred and George Weasley creeping across the entrance hall to the main marble staircase, having apparently just come from the corridor facing me.
+They froze when they saw I’d spotted them.

-“It’s a little late to be out walking around the school, guys,” I said, going towards them.
+“It’s a little late to be out walking around the school, guys,” I said, heading toward them.
 Now coming closer I could see that both Fred and George were hiding something behind their backs.

-I heard George whisper to his twin, “I knew we should have checked the ma-”
+I heard George whisper to his twin, “I knew we should’ve checked the ma—”

 “—Shut up!”
 Fred hissed back.

-I stopped in front of them with my arms folded.
-Fred looked to George and both sighed in heavy resignation as they each produced from behind their backs a precariously balanced stack of cream pies.
-Their identical freckled faces were crestfallen as if they knew for sure they had just earned detentions.
-I, however, was not going to let enforcing a silly rule take priority over the great windfall I had just received in apprehending these two gentlemen.
-From what I had heard from several different teachers, no one in the school, not even Mr. Filch, knew Hogwarts better than the Weasley twins.
+I stopped in front of them with my arms folded and an eyebrow raised.
+Fred looked to George, and both sighed in heavy resignation as they each produced a precariously balanced stack of cream pies.
+Their identical freckled faces were crestfallen, as if they knew for sure they’d just earned detentions.
+I, however, was not going to let enforcing a silly rule take precedence over the great windfall I’d just received from apprehending these two gentlemen.
+From what I’d heard from several different teachers, no one in the school, not even Mr. Filch, knew Hogwarts better than the Weasley twins.

-“I’m not even going to ask what you’re doing with those, because I’m pretty sure I don’t want to know,” I said, jerking my head at the two stacks of pies.
-“Now, I’m sure you’re both aware that you are not supposed to be out of your dormitory this late.
+“I’m not even going to ask what you’re doing with those, because I’m pretty certain I don’t want to know,” I said, jerking my chin at the two stacks of pies.
+“Now, I’m sure you’re both aware that you’re not supposed to be out of your dorm this late.
 However, I’m in a bit of a pinch here and willing to overlook whatever it is you two are doing if you can lend me a hand.”

 “Anything you need, Mistress Asphodel!
 The Brothers Weasley are at your service!”
 Fred declared with an attempt at a debonair bow that unfortunately left his nose covered in whipped cream.
-George sniggered as Fred embarrassedly wiped his nose on the shoulder of his shirt.
+George snickered as Fred wiped his nose on the shoulder of his shirt embarrassedly.

-Forcing myself not to laugh as well, I said, “The thing is, my cat’s escaped from my room.
-You haven’t happened to see one wandering around, have you?”
+Forcing myself not to snort as well, I said, “The thing is, my cat’s escaped from my room.
+You two haven’t happened to see one wandering around, have you?”